 The Texas Rangers serve as an important part of the state’s history.
 Therefore, it’s only fitting to have a hall of fame and museum honoring these Texas heroes.
 The Texas Rangers are law enforcement officers who lead major criminal investigations.
 The Texas Ranger Hall of Fame and Museum features exhibits and memorabilia from the Texas Rangers, which have been in operation since 1823.

 A true Texan can’t help but love the taste of Dr. Pepper, especially a Texan from Waco.
-Dr. Pepper was created in Waco by Charles Alderton in the 1880s, making it the oldest major soft drink manufacturer in the U.S. The first Dr. Pepper soft drink was sold in 1885.
+Dr. Pepper was created in Waco by Charles Alderton in the 1880s, making it the oldest major soft drink manufacturer in the United States.
 Since Waco is home to Dr. Pepper, a museum surrounding the soft drink was erected for tourists and locals alike to learn more about the past and future of the beloved drink.
-At the museum, take a tour of the 100-year-old bottling plant and witness how the flavors of the drink are crafted.
+At the museum, you can take a tour of the 100-year-old bottling plant and witness how the flavors of the drink are crafted.
 Browse the exhibits, learn about the history and quench your thirst at the soda fountain.

 Explore a unique paleontological site at Waco Mammoth National Monument.
 Made into a National Monument in 2015, this five-acre area is home to the fossil remains of Columbian Mammoths, which were related to the Woolly Mammoth.
 The site is particularly special since it’s the country’s only recorded finding of a herd of Pleistocene mammoths.
 View the bones of both female and male mammoths, estimated at 67,000 years old.